FAIR2-for-research-software/git-with-it/episodes/introduction.md

 the repository under their account.

-1. Use the `Code` button of the [Python Maths][pythonMaths] to clone the repository locally (`git clone git@github.com:ns-rse/python-maths.git`).
+1. Use the `Code` button of the [Python Maths][pythonMaths] to clone the repository locally (`git clone git@github.com:ns-rse/python-maths.git && cd python-maths`).
-2. Fetch additional branches with `git fetch origin {divide,multiply,ns-rse/merge-conflict}`.
+2. Pull additional branches with `git fetch origin {divide,multiply,ns-rse/merge-conflict}`.
-3. On GitHub create an empty repository called `python-maths` using the [new repo][gh_newrepo], do _not_ add a license or `.gitignore` to the repository, it should be completely empty.
+3. On GitHub create an empty repository called `python-maths` using the [new repo][gh_newrepo], do _not_ add a license or `.gitignore` to the repository, it should be **completely empty**.
 4. In the locally cloned `python-maths` directory open the `.git/config` file and edit the line 7 that reads `url = git@github.com:ns-rse/python-maths.git` and replace `ns-rse` with _your_ GitHub user name.
 E.g. if your GitHub username is `alice_and_bob` it should read `url = git@github.com:alice_and_bob/python-maths.git`.
 Save these changes.